 Mosaic's North American operations are well established mining regions with 50-plus years of operations.
-Mosaic purchased private properties near our operations in Canada and the United States in 2022, but no resettlements of communities took place.
-In Brazil, we negotiated resettlements with three families near our Catalão facility, resulting in three resettlements that will take place in 2023.
+Mosaic purchased private properties near our operations in Canada and the United States in 2023, but no resettlements of communities took place.
+In Brazil, we negotiated resettlements with three families near our Catalão facility, which took place in 2023.
+These families were resettled under the Mosaic's Assisted Acquisition Program, which was developed to responsibly relocate families living in social vulnerability areas or areas where our operations are being expanded.
+During the entire process, families are assisted for a seamless transition to the new property and to minimally impact their livelihoods.